Contract Pricing in B2B eCommerce

 Your ecommerce solution should fully address the price complexity and integrate with third-party software to keep your approach in sync with all internal subsystems.

-To summarize, there are three key elements in B2B ecommerce pricing (which should be considered when choosing an ecommerce platform or building your own):
+To summarize, there are three key elements in B2B ecommerce pricing (which should be considered when choosing a B2B ecommerce platform or building your own):

 The price reflects each customer’s unique shopping habits and depends on multiple factors, including the volume of an order, its frequency, and shipping arrangements.